websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/including-default-resources-with-fragments.md

 1. [Import a Fragment Collection with Resources](#import-a-fragment-collection-with-resources)
 1. [Include a New Resource](#include-a-new-resource)

-This example uses a Docker image with a fresh install of Liferay DXP and runs on Liferay DXP 7.3.
+This example uses a Docker image with a fresh install of Liferay DXP 7.3.

 ## Import a Fragment Collection with Resources